Jelgava Palace: History

 Following Ernst Johann von Biron's fall from grace in 1740, all construction work was stopped, even though the roof of the palace had not yet been completed.
 Most of the building materials and interior elements were moved to St. Petersburg where Rastrelli used them in building of other palaces.

 Work resumed after Biron's return from exile in 1762.
-However, due to financial difficulties duke moved into palace only in 1772 although interior decorations still was in progress in many rooms.
+However, due to financial difficulties duke moved into palace only in 1772 although interior decorations were still in progress in many rooms.
 Besides Rastrelli (who, with the death of his patroness, the Empress Elizabeth, lost business in Saint Petersburg), Danish architect Severin Jensen participated in the project, giving the palace a touch of classicism.

 After construction was completed in 1772, the duke lived in the palace for six months.
 In 1779, his successor, Peter von Biron, hosted the famous adventurer Alessandro Cagliostro in the palace.
 In 1788 part of the palace was damaged by fire.

-After Courland was absorbed by the Russian Empire in 1795, the palace served as a refuge for French royalty fleeing the French Revolution.
+After Courland was annexed by the Russian Empire in the Third Partition of Poland in 1795, the palace served as a refuge for French royalty fleeing the French Revolution.
 Louis XVIII of France and his family lived in the palace between 1798 and 1800.
 It was here that Marie Thérèse of France married Louis-Antoine, Duke of Angoulême, in 1799.
 Later, Louis lived incognito at the palace from 1804 until 1807.
 French royalty attempted to recreate the court life of Versailles at Jelgava, where many old courtiers still lived, re-establishing all the court ceremonies, including the lever and coucher (ceremonies that accompanied waking and bedding, respectively).

 In the beginning of 19th. century, the palace became residence of the governor-general of Courland Governorate.
 For a short time in 1812, after Napoleon's invasion of Russia, the palace housed a government of the restored Duchy of Courland and Semigallia, led by Count von Medem.
 After the Napoleonic Wars, the palace again was occupied by the administration of the Governorate of Courland, which was situated there until 1915.
 In 1815, the northern part of the palace was again damaged by fire.